 I make recommendations on BookBub because it has become much more than a platform where you can find deals for books.
 Over the past few years, BookBub has made a concerted effort to be one of the key places that readers go for book recommendations.
 The more books you recommend, the more visibility you get with other users.
 This can increase your follower count, which in turn helps increase the visibility of your own books, including when you have a new release or a Featured Deal (BookBub emails all of your US-based followers when you launch a new book, run a Featured Deal, or run a Featured New Release!).

 There are two main ways that I choose the books I recommend on BookBub: first, I post a review if I’ve read and loved a book.
 Second, BookBub sends emails asking for thematic recommendations, such as your favorite beach read, so I try to participate in those as well.
 I do also try to skew my recommendations to my own genre.

 Any time a reader recommends one of my books, I think that is a win.
-But I’ve also been lucky enough to have two high profile authors (Mary Kubica and Christina Baker Kline) recommend my books.
-Author recommendations can get featured in their followers’ weekly recommendation roundup newsletters, so my books got great visibility from their large follower counts.
+But I’ve also been lucky enough to have two high-profile authors (Mary Kubica and Christina Baker Kline) recommend my books, giving my books great visibility from their large follower counts.

 Editor’s note: Learn how you can boost your exposure to BookBub readers using recommendations here.

 Boost news about other authors’ books on Twitter

 On Twitter, I like to retweet the posts of authors I follow when they share news about new releases or book deals.
 It’s a great way to amplify others’ work and to take a break from self-promotion.